-European support for climate tech and zero-carbon industry in response to an ambitious US program: why it's important for the climate and for Europe
+European support for climate tech and zero-carbon industry in response to an ambitious US program: why it's important for both the climate and Europe

 At Asterion, we strive to think and invest for the long term...

-And the long term in Europe means (among other things) a goal of carbon neutrality by 2050 and a necessary transformation of our industrial arsenal.
+And the long term in Europe means (among other things) achieving carbon neutrality by 2050 and a necessary transformation of our industrial arsenal.

-This is why the European response to the US plan to support the zero-carbon industry was so eagerly awaited.
+This is why the European response to the US plan to support the zero-carbon industry was so highly anticipated.

 With the Net Zero Industry Act, the European Commission is attempting to respond to its American equivalent, the Inflation Reduction Act (IRA).